opengisci/opengisci.github.io/_posts/2023-10-31-cyberGIS-future.md

 As week in which a reanalysis is being finished, there is no assigned discussion blog.
 We will start with a discussion of one of the aspirational readings listed below.
+Instead of having any required reading, you may work on your Spielman et al Reproduction.
 Following discussion, we may invite a guest speaker, or jump into an introduction to network analysis.

 ## Readings